topcoder-platform/member-api/README.md

 - EMAIL_VERIFY_AGREE_URL: email verify agree URL, the <emailVerifyToken> will be replaced with generated verify token
 - EMAIL_VERIFY_DISAGREE_URL: email verify disagree URL
 - SCOPES: the configurable M2M token scopes, refer `config/default.js` for more details
+- SEARCH_MEMBERS_ADMIN_ONLY_FIELDS: only admin and M2M can view these fields for search members API

 Set the following environment variables used by bus API to get TC M2M token (use 'set' insted of 'export' for Windows OS):
 ```